 .fbx file do not have custom normals, the Asset Builder generates normals instead.
 Valid product assets are produced, but several warnings are emitted because custom normals could not be found for the mesh assets.

-Completed with errors produces a valid product asset, but has incomplete data.
+Completed with errors produces a product asset but it may not be valid for all use cases, such as having incomplete data.
 Errors happen when data required for the product asset is missing or cannot be produced.
 Using the example above, suppose the

 .assetinfo specifies tangents should be generated for the mesh product assets, but the Asset Builder fails to produce the tangents.
 The end result is a valid product asset that does not contain all the requested data.

-Failed with errors does not produce a product asset.
+Failed jobs do not produce a product asset.

 Note:The most common reason for failure is that the Asset Builder has crashed.
-When an Asset Builder crashes, Asset Processor logs the job failure with an error and continues processing assets from the jobs list.
+When an Asset Builder crashes, Asset Processor logs the job as failed and continues processing assets from the jobs list.
 When Asset Processor is restarted, it attempts to reprocess any failed jobs.
+If an asset has failed to process, we recommend you first examine why this failure occurred, and inform your team, sharing any relevant artifacts such as log messages.
+Once you proceed to the next step, that information may be lost.
 Alternatively, you can locate individual source assets in the Assets tab, right-click on the asset, and select Reprocess File to re-run the process job.

-The circumstances that cause an Asset Builder to complete a job with warnings or errors, or fail with errors, are left to the implementation of the Asset Builder, but should follow the guidance above.
+The circumstances that cause an Asset Builder to complete a job with warnings, errors, or failures are left to the implementation of the Asset Builder, but should follow the guidance above.